katzlbt/BButton/README.md

 BBIconLabel is a new class to display Icons without button.
 With a single method call it can be set up to convert entered text in InterfaceBuilder to Icons and scale them.
 No need to write code.

 ### Changes
-* Refactored to be able to use Icomoon Font in Buttons.
+* Refactored to be able to use Icomoon Font or any other Font in Buttons.
 * Switched from Arrays to memory friendier #define structure.
 * Deprecated NSString extensions
-* TODO: Draw icon separately of text as this thinns the label font from bold to regular.
+* TODO: Draw icon separately of text as this thinns the label font from bold to regular (and loose the ability to display 2+ icons?)
 * Addedd BBIconLabel class

 #BButton 2.0